fanout/js-serve-grip/examples/koa-ws/README.md

 # koa-ws

-Example for using serve-grip with WebSockets-over-HTTP in Express.
+Example for using serve-grip with WebSockets-over-HTTP in Koa.

 1. To run the example, first build `serve-grip` by typing the following _in the root directory_ of this repository.